isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-encountering-evidence-in-the-archives-in-many-ways-and-of-many-things.md

 ---
 #### Who would have thought that obscure rainfall records from the 1960s would have a bearing on a landmark case before the International Court of Justice? **Eric Chin** explains the value of archival records in preserving and presenting evidence.

-“and the archive… was caught up in the middle of it all”
+<center>“and the archive… was caught up in the middle of it all”</center>

 <span style=" display:block; text-align:right;">– Anne Gilliland, Archival Science, September 2010[^1]</span>